shivannis/xandr-docs-public/xandr-docs/articles/monetize/set-up-a-combined-segment-and-conversion-pixel.md

 ms.date: 10/28/2023
 ---

-# Microsoft Monetize - Set Up a combined segment and conversion pixel
+# Microsoft Monetize - Set up a combined segment and conversion pixel

 Do you have an advertiser that only accepts one conversion event per user or only one conversion event per user every X minutes/hours/days?
 If so, you should be using segment targeting to exclude converters and increase ROI.
 You can create a combined Segment and Conversion pixel, so you only have to give your advertiser a single pixel to put on their conversion page.